 Signs of social anxiety in teens

-Consequences of social anxiety in teens
+Signs and symptoms of social anxiety in teens to be aware of:

 Not only do teens dealing with social anxiety suffer from the symptoms associated with the disorder, they also must overcome the consequences of their anxiety.
 Teens with social anxiety don’t participate in class, they are afraid to ask their teacher questions, and have trouble working on group assignments.
 Because of this, they struggle in school.
 If social anxiety is left untreated, it leaves teens at risk to develop other mental health issues such as depression, eating disorders, and suicidal ideation.
 It’s important to get your teen with social anxiety help as soon as you recognize what they are dealing with.

 If your teen is struggling with social anxiety, you need to get them help as soon as possible.
 There are several ways you can help your teen work through their social anxiety.
 These include:

 - Teaching them breathing control: Breathing exercises are a proven way to reduce stress and help an individual calm down in situations that cause anxiety.

 - Change lifestyle habits: Cutting out caffeine and sugar can help your teen reduce anxiety.
 Also, make sure they are getting enough sleep at night.
 This may not be enough to help overcome social anxiety, but it helps with the overall healing process.

 - Help them face their fears: By introducing them gradually to social situations, your teen will begin feeling more comfortable around people.
 Start by having them accompany a friend to a small gathering and work up from there.